 As the dough comes to gether, gradually add in the rest of the water - you may not need it all depending on the flour you're using.

-Turn the stand mixer up to a medium speed and let the dough knead for around 10 minutes until the dough becomes smooth and stretchy.
+Turn the stand mixer up to a medium speed and let the dough knead for around 5 - 6 minutes until the dough becomes smooth and stretchy.
+It might be a little sticky, but that's okay.

 Scrape the dough into the oiled plastic container - making sure it's sitting pretty level in the container - and place on the lid of the container.
 If the container doesn't have a lid, then cover it with a tea towel.
 Leave to prove for 1 - 2 hours until the dough is doubled or even trebled in size.